opendocsg/slw-judgments-backfill/2014_SGHC_183/report.md

 97     Even though it had prayed for a variety of declaratory orders, the Vendor did not address this point in its closing submissions at all.
 They only made some arguments in their rebuttal submissions in response to the Purchaser’s closing submissions.

-98     With respect to the 1st to 4th Declaratory Orders, it was accepted by the Court of Appeal in _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd_ [2006] 1 SLR(R) 112 at [14] that “any person whose interests might be affected by the declaration should be before the court”.
+98     With respect to the 1st to 4th Declaratory Orders, it was accepted by the Court of Appeal in _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd_ <span class="citation">[2006] 1 SLR(R) 112</span> at [14] that “any person whose interests might be affected by the declaration should be before the court”.
 Undoubtedly, NEA was such an interested party.
 The Vendor could have joined NEA as a defendant in the counterclaim but it did not do so.
 The Vendor did not even call anyone from NEA as a witness.

 99     The Vendor relied on the passage in _London Passenger Transport Board v Moscrop_ [1942] AC 332 at 345 which stated that “ _except in very special circumstances_ , all persons interested should be made parties, whether by representation orders or otherwise, before a declaration by its terms